-If you are unable to connect via the Mevo's own hotspot, please try the following.
+If you are unable to connect via the Mevo cameras' own Hotspot, please try the following.

 - Make sure your iPhone's hotspot is disabled.
-If you are creating a hotspot with your iPhone, you will not be able to connect to the Mevo's own hotspot.
+If you are creating a hotspot with your iPhone, you will not be able to connect to the Mevo cameras' own Hotspot.
 This does not impact Android.

 - Hang up!
-If you are on a call using the same iPhone you are trying to use with Mevo, the app will not be able to connect to the camera.
+If you are on a call using the same iPhone you are trying to use with the camera, the mobile app will not be able to connect to the camera.
 This does not impact Android.

 - Try connecting via a local Wi-Fi network.
 This will at least get you connected and also tells us if the device is able to connect in general.